LeEco said to be trying to sell its Silicon Valley property amid cash woes

 LeEco has responded similarly to the new Reuters report.
 The company has provided TechCrunch with a non-denial denial of sorts, stating, “We’ve always envisioned EcoCity would be an open environment that would be a place for our employees, our partners and the community to collaborate.
 LeEco has been working to identify additional investors as well as a development partner but we have nothing to announce at this time.”

-The company managed to raise $600 million in funding back in November, even is it was said to be running into some major hurdles in its plan to take on Tesla.
+The company managed to raise $600 million in funding back in November, even as it was said to be running into some major hurdles in its plan to take on Tesla.
 Taken as a whole, the company certainly seems to be taking a good long look at its strategy moving ahead in the wake of fallout from its extremely accelerated growth.

 0